9 things to do in and around Zell am See

 Hop on board a boat trip

 Boats are one of the best ways to visit nearby hamlets.
 There’s a ferry service that loops the whole lake, stopping off at six different ports – including the village of Thumersbach on the opposite shore to Zell am See.
 And what could be prettier than watching the sunset on an evening cruise?
-You can even book an excursion with your resort rep, and you’ll get a free glass of wine to sip as you watch the sun go down and the town’s lights twinkling across the water.
+You can even book a TUI experience with your resort rep, and you’ll get a free glass of wine to sip as you watch the sun go down and the town’s lights twinkling across the water.

 Go walking for great views